nebari-dev/nebari/docs/source/02_get_started/06_troubleshooting.md

 with the network traffic tunnel configuration, it may limit or block the user's access to destination resources over the connection.

-K9s port-forward option `<kbd>shift</kbd> + <kbd>f</kbd>` allows you to access and interact
+K9s port-forward option <kbd>shift</kbd> + <kbd>f</kbd> allows you to access and interact
-with internal Kubernetes cluster processes from your localhost.
-Use this method to investigate issues and adjust your services locally without the need to expose them beforehand.
+with internal Kubernetes cluster processes from your localhost you can then use this method to investigate issues and adjust your services locally without the need to expose them beforehand.

 ---